sammidoesthings/web-sprint-challenge-advanced-react/README.md

 You are not allowed to collaborate during the sprint challenge.

 ## Project Setup
-* [ ] Run npm install to install your dependencies.
+* [x] Run npm install to install your dependencies.
-* [ ] Run npm start to run your frontend and backend code automatically.
+* [x] Run npm start to run your frontend and backend code automatically.
 * [ ] Note your backend code will run automatically when your run npm start.
-There is no need to seperately run a server.js file and no means to test the server through postman or the browser.
+There is no need to separately run a server.js file and no means to test the server through postman or the browser.
 Feel free to ignore any messages related to MSW or mock service workers.

 ## Project Instructions

-In this project, you will add class components to your a basic ecommerce site that allow you to request product data from a server and render that data.
-You will also implement the ablitity to add products to a shopping cart.
+In this project, you will add class components to your a basic e-commerce site that allow you to request product data from a server and render that data.
+You will also implement the ability to add products to a shopping cart.

 In meeting the minimum viable product (MVP) specifications listed below, your project should look like the solution examples below: